nordlow/arkanoid-d/README.md

 - Use `SDL_Joystick` API
 - Adjust moves of balls so they don't go outside the border.
 - Record sound effects sounds and play upon events such as bounce
-- Add rotation property
+- Add rotation property to entities.
+Check how SDL represents rotation.
-- Represent velocity as vector
 - Use static introspection to
   - update `Game` `Scene` graph
   - draw `Game` `Scene` graph